dylanpieper/ShinySurveyJS-Template/readme.md

 -   Use a database with fast read and write speeds
 -   Optimize the queries used to retrieve the tokens and surveys
 -   Cache the database tables in memory (e.g., using [Redis](https://redis.io/) via the [redux](https://github.com/richfitz/redux) package)
--   Modify the timing of the asynchronous setup process

 ## Publishing